 The Audrey II

-1. Chocolate covered cones (top part only
+1. Chocolate covered ice cream cones (top part only)

-2. Vanilla and strawberry ice cream swirl
+2. Vanilla and strawberry ice cream swirl or just Vanilla

-3. Oreos (to crush)
+3. Oreos (like 6)

-4. Vanilla cake and vanilla frosting
+4. 1 box of Vanilla cake and 1 tube of vanilla frosting

 5. Green and red food coloring